SorellaLabs/anvil-benchmarks/README.md

 1. **Convex Finance System Shutdown Simulation**: This benchmark simulates the system shutdown of the Convex Finance protocol.

-2. **Block Simulation Benchmark**: This benchmark replicates the execution of high gas Ethereum blocks as both a standalone block simulation & sequence block simulation.
+2. **Block Simulation Benchmark**: This benchmark replicates the execution of high-gas Ethereum blocks as both a standalone block simulation & sequence block simulation.

 ## Methodology